Search for your soil sampling results by entering your address here.

-If you would like to review your results, please enter your address into the Washington State Department of Ecology’s Search Database.
+If you would like to review your results, please enter your address here.

 What do my results mean?

-I don’t qualify for yard replacement, now what?
+I don’t qualify for soil removal and replacement – now what?

 Was your property cleaned up by the Environmental Protection Agency or Department of Ecology?

-There could still be areas where arsenic and lead contaminated soils may remain.
-These areas may include:
+There could still be areas where arsenic and lead remain in the soil.
+These areas include:

 - Any area that required a set-back during soil removal (could be several feet):